timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 surfacing the information needed to progress through the steps in one extended sitting.

-The information from the unburdening process steps is naturally suited for memory management, e.g. for notes and flashcards.
+The information from unburdening is naturally suited for memory management, e.g. for notes and flashcards.
-In particular, the sheer amount of information motivates explicit management, if only to prevent slowdowns from information overwhelm.
+In particular, unburdening surfaces a huge amount of information.
+This deluge motivates explicit management, if only to prevent slowdowns from information overwhelm.
-Functionally,
+For memory reconsolidation,
-we want to remember and have access to all of this information at will and in quick succession, for memory reconsolidation.
+we ideally want to remember all this information at will and at speed.

 As informed by the discussion in
 [Transcending Trauma](https://www.amazon.com/Transcending-Trauma-Healing-Complex-Internal/dp/B09BD7D6C7/)
 (ch.
 24, \#The Science Behind The Healing), the information we'll want to capture is as follows.
-When we use IFS' [6F's](https://www.therapywithalessio.com/articles/the-6-fs-in-ifs-the-6-steps-to-get-to-know-our-protectors) to begin exploring a given intrusive memory, we want to collect the full range of symptoms that arises with memory access--- i.e., the full range of activated parts of mind and their beliefs, emotions, sensations, and actions.
+First, we use IFS' [6F's](https://www.therapywithalessio.com/articles/the-6-fs-in-ifs-the-6-steps-to-get-to-know-our-protectors) to begin exploring a given intrusive memory.
+Here, we want to collect
+the full range of symptoms that arises with memory access.
+Such symptoms include activated parts of mind our beliefs, emotions, sensations, and actions.
-Then, we want to capture and organize the details of the intrusive memory, as recalled in one or more rounds of IFS' [witnessing](https://integralguide.com/50+Permanent+Notes/%F0%9F%92%A1+Terms/Internal+Family+Systems+Therapy/%F0%9F%92%A1+Witnessing).
+Then, we want to capture and organize the details of the intrusive memory.
+These details come from one or more rounds of IFS' [witnessing](https://integralguide.com/50+Permanent+Notes/%F0%9F%92%A1+Terms/Internal+Family+Systems+Therapy/%F0%9F%92%A1+Witnessing).

 With the ability to re-access the memory, we'll next want information that will allow us